mikmort/BCAIConfigurator/README.md

 # BCAIConfigurator

 This static web app provides an interview style experience that helps users configure Dynamics 365 Business Central.
 The app loads a baseline **starting data** XML file included in the repository and creates a customized file based on the user's responses.
-Azure OpenAI can be called (via the `/api/openai` endpoint) to assist with configuration decisions.
+Azure OpenAI can be called to assist with configuration decisions by placing your credentials in `openai.js`.

 The project now uses **Vite** for development and builds.
 All source files, including `index.html`, live in the `src` directory.
 Run `npm run build` to output the production files to the `dist` folder.